AlexK-1/Bacteria-simulation/README.md

 At birth, a bacteria receives a certain amount of energy.
 A bacteria can gain energy by eating food or *"biting"* another bacteria.
 How much energy a bacteria gets when it eats food depends on its *herbivore coefficient (c. h.)*.
 The higher the coefficient, the more energy the bacteria receives when it eats food.
 How much energy a bacteria takes from another bacteria in a collision depends on the *predation coefficient (c. p.)*.
 The higher this coefficient, the more energy the bacteria can take away.
 These two coefficients can be used to determine whether a bacteria is herbivorous, omnivorous, or a predator.

+> [!NOTE]
+> As a rule, predators die at the beginning of the simulation and only a few herbivorous bacteria remain.
+But if the right conditions are chosen, predators can reappear from herbivore species.

 When a bacteria accumulates enough energy, it can create a new bacteria with a similar *genome*.
 The new bacteria has almost the same genome as its parent, but with a few small changes.
 There is also a chance of a large *mutation* of the bacteria.
 This contributes to the creation of new species of bacteria, the *evolution* of bacteria.

 The bacteria is controlled by a simple *neural network* with no *hidden layers*.
 The parameters that the bacteria knows: the direction to the accumulation of food and the coordinates of the nearest food, the direction to the accumulation of less dangerous bacteria and the coordinates of the nearest less predatory bacteria, the direction to the accumulation of bacteria of the same species and the coordinates of the nearest bacteria of the same species, the direction to the accumulation of more dangerous bacteria and the coordinates of the nearest more predatory bacteria, the amount of energy spent.
 Bacteria can only see food and other bacteria within a certain radius. **Bacteria can only move and take energy from the bacteria that collide with them.**